lidongrong/Interesting-Stat-CS-Papers/README.md

 **Ranking Inferences Based on the Top Choice of Multiway Comparisons** by Jianqing Fan

+**Embedding Learning** by Ben Dai

+**Significance tests of feature relevance for a black-box learner** by Ben Dai

+**Smooth neighborhood recommender systems** by Ben Dai

+**Scalable collaborative ranking for personalized prediction** by Ben Dai

+**Coupled Generation** by Ben Dai

+## Optimization / Computational Statistics

+**ReHLine: Regularized Composite ReLU-ReHU Loss Minimization with Linear Computation and Linear Convergence** by Ben Dai

 ## Stat Theory

 **Information Flow in Self-Supervised Learning** by Zhiquan Tan